cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 after the code in the data segment.

 The maps are linked together and given a well-known name for the GC to find.
+In the case of structlang, `sl_rt_frame_maps`.
-For `f` alone, this could look something like the following.
+For `f` alone, this could look something like the following snippet of arm64 assembly.
-Fields related to details we'll talk about next time have been omitted.
+Here, fields related to spilled and callee-saved registers have been omitted.
+_As briefly hinted before, I hope to come back to those in a future article._

 ```
 	.section	__DATA,__const